Links LS 1997

-Links LS 1997 is a golf video game developed and published by Access Software for DOS.
+Links LS (Legends in Sports), later given the retronym Links LS 1997, is a golf video game developed and published by Access Software for DOS.
 It was released in 1996, and is part of the Links video game series, following Links 386 Pro (1992).
 It was followed by Links LS 1998.

 Gameplay

 Links LS has three unnamed playable golfers, with Arnold Palmer as a fourth.
 It has three courses, including Palmer's Latrobe Country Club, and is also compatible with previous courses released for Links 386.
 The player can also take a virtual tour of Palmer's office and workshop.

 Development and release

 Like its predecessors, Links LS (Legends in Sports) was developed and published by Access Software.
 The game was in development for three years.
 Access initially considered naming the project Links Pentium.
 However, Intel objected to the title over trademark concerns regarding its Pentium microprocessor.

 Unlike the earlier games, Access added computer players, improved ball physics, and high-resolution graphics.
 The company also spent $50,000 on a motion-capture machine to create the golfer animations, providing a higher level of detail than before.
 To accurately recreate the Latrobe course, Access conducted extensive interviews with Palmer and co-designer Ed Seay.
 Several features were eventually scrapped and saved for the game's successor.
 Modem-based gameplay was among the planned features, but was removed due to time constraints.
 Links LS was released in 1996.